poovarasangb/react_calc/README.md

 # react_calc
-Static repo for calculator application using react
+Static repo for calculator application using React-18